 What you need to know

-All full-time Health Sciences programs have limited student spaces, and admission is very competitive.
+All full-time Health and Life Sciences programs have limited student spaces, and admission is very competitive.
 Students applying to the school will normally need grades above the minimum prerequisites to be considered for admission.
 Many programs also have an interview process.

 - tetanus and diphtheria